mpostol/TP/README.md

 - :cloud_with_lightning: [visit the discussion][Discussion]
 - 🔭 I’m currently working on: Programming in Practice education path
 - 👯 I’m looking to collaborate on **External Data Management**
-- 💬 ask me about sequential, concurrent, parallel, real-time, and distributed software engineering including but not limited to design patterns, agile management, and testing.
+- 💬 ask me about sequential, concurrent, parallel, real-time, and distributed program engineering including but not limited to design patterns, agile management, and testing.

-There are also available my profiles on social media:
+The following profiles on social media are also a good starting point:

 - [Postół M, profile on GitHub][MPGitHub]
 - [Postół M, profile on Udemy][MPUdemy]